Aegizz/Tut-7-ON-Imp/README.md

     - To compile servers, run ```make servers```

-- Refer to serverDocumentation.md for what files need to be changed to establish new severs
+- See 'How to set up new Servers below' to see what files need to be changed to add modify the neighbourhood

 - Currently there exists testClient, testClient2 and testClient3 as well as userClient (which takes input from stdin)